Canoe Lake Southsea

-The park containing Canoe Lake and the Rose Garden, is located on the seafront just to east of South Parade Pier and dates from 1886.
+Canoe Lake and the Rose Gardens, are located on Southsea Seafront just to east of South Parade Pier and dates from 1886.

 The Canoe Lake area has a wide variety of landscapes ranging from the grassland area close to the lake, to the formal planting of the Rose Gardens within the remains of Lumps Fort.